-- 32. The envisaged partnership should include ambitious, comprehensive and balanced provisions on trade in services and investment in services and non-services sectors, respecting each Party's right to regulate.
-These provisions should aim to deliver a level of liberalisation in trade in services beyond the Parties' WTO commitments and taking into account existing Union free trade agreements. - 33.
+- 34. The envisaged partnership should include ambitious, comprehensive and balanced provisions on trade in services and investment in services and non-services sectors, respecting each Party's right to regulate.
+These provisions should aim to deliver a level of liberalisation in trade in services beyond the Parties' WTO commitments and taking into account existing Union free trade agreements. - 35.
 In line with Article V of the General Agreement on Trade in Services (GATS), the envisaged partnership should aim at substantial sectoral coverage, covering all modes of supply and providing for the absence of substantially all discrimination in the covered sectors.
 The envisaged partnership should provide for exceptions and limitations as appropriate, including the exclusion of activities carried out in the exercise of governmental authority.
-Audio-visual services should be excluded from the provisions related to liberalisation.
 The high quality of the Union's public services should be preserved in accordance with the Treaty on the Functioning of the European Union and in particular Protocol No 26 on Services of General Interest, and taking into account the Union's reservations in this area, including in the GATS.
-The provisions on services and investment should cover sectors such as professional and business services, telecommunications services, courier and postal services, distribution services, environmental services, financial services and transport services.5
+The provisions on services and investment should cover sectors such as professional and business services, telecommunications services, courier and postal services, distribution services, environmental services, financial services, tourism related services and transport services.1